lihongli/optrl2019.github.io/awards.md

 - Student status certificate, such as photocopies of student ID or university website.

 Congratulations to the recipients of the student travel awards!
+The order below is random.

 ## DeepMind Student Travel Awards